Jonathan-Luo01/FandomScraper/README.md

 # Fandom Scraper
 Fandom provides wiki data at https://examplename.fandom.com/wiki/Special:Statistics, but most fandoms are either out of date or completely missing wiki dumps.

 This script scrapes the data of a provided fandom(s) and provides it in .jsonl format with the source url and text on that page.
 This data is useful for many downstream NLP tasks.
+I uploaded an example of some wiki pages as a dataset on Kaggle: https://www.kaggle.com/datasets/jonathanluo101/fandom-wiki-page-content

 ## How It Works